VishalNadig/hand-gesture-controlled-turtlebot4/docs/getting started.rst

 **Step 2**

-Copy the cobot3_ws folder found in hand-gesture-controlled-turtlebot4 and change into the cobot3_ws directory with the following commands:
+Copy the cobot3_ws folder found in hand-gesture-controlled-turtlebot4 into your home directory and change into the cobot3_ws directory with the following commands:

 .. code-block:: console

-   $ cp -r hand-gesture-controlled-turtlebot4/cobot3_ws .
+   $ cp -r hand-gesture-controlled-turtlebot4/cobot3_ws ~/
-   $ cd cobot3_ws/
+   $ cd ~/cobot3_ws/

 **Step 3**